 3. Managing the HIV and AIDS epidemic

 Increasing numbers of cases of HIV infection are being identified in Timor-Leste each week.
 The country is unprepared for this evolving epidemic.
 A new centre of excellence in partnership with MoH and the National AIDS Program is being build at Vera Cruz CHC, which will become the key training site for Timorese Doctors and councelors in IV care.

 School children affected by this entirely preventable disease

-4. Preventing Rheumatic Heart Disease
+4. Finding, treating and preventing Rheumatic Heart Disease

 of women with partners aged 15-49 have experience physical or sexual violence in their relationships